 “The railway is the key to owning Cheyenne.
 And not just Cheyenne, but probably most of Wyoming Territory.
 But Silas can’t just go head to head against them, can he?
 So he puts himself in as one of their trusted contacts.
 A fixer.
 And then he works to make sure he drives the Union Pacific name into the dirt…”

-He saw Anna suddenly get it.
+He saw Anna get it.

 “He means to drive them out of business?”

 “Maybe.
 Or get their contract taken off them.
-He’s already friends of Senator Whitaker, isn’t he?
+He’s already friends with Senator Whitaker, isn’t he?
 Silas has already got his own rail company, Laramie Rail, ready to stand in and take over the track and everything,” Wade pointed out.

-It was ingenious, and it was also entirely corrupt.
+It was ingenious, and also entirely corrupt.

 And it had also cost lives, Wade glowered.
 He turned back to the books, keen to uncover more.